-Credit cards and loans can be a great way to bridge the gaps in your budget as long as you know you can pay it back.
+Credit cards and loans can be a great way to bridge the gaps in your budget as long as you know you can pay them back.
 However, what happens when you find yourself in over your head?
 Between school loans, mortgages, and credit cards many people find themselves tens of thousands of dollars in debt.

 If you are concerned about debt, here are some tips to help keep you from drowning in credit problems:

-Get everything Out in the Open
+Get Everything Out in the Open

 Chances are, if you are struggling with debt, you are balancing multiple bills, credit cards, and loans.
 The first step in your road to recovery is to get a full accounting of your financial situation.

 Skip credit clinics that offer an easy “get out of debt” solution for a few hundred dollars.
 The hard truth is that getting out of debt is not a simple process and anyone offering a quick solution is probably scamming people out of money.

 Money saved in your 401k is tempting when you are facing a lot of debt.
 If you have money saved in a retirement fund, the best idea is to leave it alone.
 You will only regret draining it down the road.

 Credit Card Companies Are a Business